 71111.21N.03-02 GENERAL GUIDANCE

-Commercial-grade dedication is a process by which a CGI is acceptance process undertaken to provide reasonable assurance that a CGI to be used as a basic component will perform its intended safety function and, in this respect, is deemed equivalent to an item designed and manufactured under a Appendix B quality assurance program.
+Commercial-grade dedication is a process by which a CGI is an acceptance process undertaken to provide reasonable assurance that a CGI to be used as a basic component will perform its intended safety function and, in this respect, is deemed equivalent to an item designed and manufactured under a Appendix B quality assurance program.
 This assurance is achieved by identifying the critical characteristics of the item and verifying their acceptability by inspections, tests, or analyses by the purchaser or third-party dedicating entity.

 02.01 Sample Selection